oh2mp/dna/matchimport.README.md

 The script imports your csv into the database file `matches.sqlite3`

+The csv file can be also gzipped, .csv.gz

+If you don't give the name for the dbfile, it will be the same filename as csv with extension .sqlite3

 If the script has nothing to complain, then it is totally quiet.
 This is only for import, not updating, so the script will not overwrite existing database file but creates a new one.
 After import just run `sqlite3 matches.sqlite3` and start querying the database.